MikeMitterer/gradle-texen-plugin-sample/README.md

 Texen Gradle Plugin Sample
 ====================

-This plugin for Gradle allows you to generate all sort of text output.
-To use it, simply include the required JARs via `buildscript {}` and 'apply' the plugin:
+The [Texen Gradle Plugin](https://github.com/MikeMitterer/gradle-texen-plugin) allows you to generate all sort of text output.

 For further informations pleas go to the **[Plugin-Page](https://github.com/MikeMitterer/gradle-texen-plugin)**